Melbage/TAU/.vscode/GitTIPS/Redame.md

-##Command and cammad line tools
+# Command and command line tools

-# Configure VS Code to view the .git folder strucsture in the Explorer viw.
+## Configure VS Code to view the .git folder structure in the Explorer view.
 command P and sreach for open work space. either select the JSON one or setting option then ;
 JSON file
 {